Peugeot, Toyota in factory-sharing talks - Sarkozy

 PARIS PSA Peugeot Citroen (PEUP.PA) and Toyota (7203.T) are in talks to share vehicle production at a factory in northern France, President Nicolas Sarkozy said in a newspaper interview.

-"Sevelnord will be OK," the French president was quoted as saying, before adding that he had raised the plant's future with Varin.
+"Sevelnord will be OK," the French president was quoted as saying, before adding that he had discussed the plant with Varin.
 "My understanding is that there's a deal in discussion with Toyota for light commercial vehicles."

 The French president did not say whether Toyota was the only potential Sevelnord partner in talks with Peugeot.